-Rooted in the country’s proud history, language, and mythology, while others give a loving nod to the people and places that make Scotland so special.
+Rooted in the country’s proud history, language, and mythology, they give a loving nod to the people and places that make Scotland so special.

-Here we’ve compiled the ultimate list of Scottish baby boy names to help in your baby-naming quest.
+And we’ve compiled the ultimate list of Scottish baby boy names to help in your baby-naming quest.

 In this article: 📝